anesta95/food_safety_recalls/README.md

     }
 ```

-Note that fields with missing data will contain an empty list `[]`.
+Note that fields with string and datetime data values that are missing data will contain `null` values while fields with list data values that are missing data will contain an empty list `[]`.